flexera-public/sca-codeinsight-reports-project-comparison/README.md

 **Submodule Repositories**

-This repository contains two submodules pointing to other git repos for code that can be in common to multiple projects.
-After the initial clone of sca-codeinsight-reports-project-comparison you will need to enter the cloned directory and link and pull down the necessary code
+This repository contains two submodule repositories for code that is used across multiple projects.
+There are two options for cloning this repository and ensuring that the required submodules are also installed.

+Clone the report repository use the recursive option to automatically pull in the required submodules

+	git clone --recursive

+ Alternatively clone the report repository and then clone the submodules separately by entering the cloned directory and then pulling down the necessary submodules code via

 	git submodule init

 	git submodule update

 **Python Requirements**